 - 1. Horses must be in full compliance with the General Rules section, Shoeing, and Hoof Section. - 2.
-The correct use of the aids are to be judged. - 3.
-A lack of required tack, equipment, appointments or attire shall be grounds for elimination from the class. - 4.
-YOUTH May Not Show a Stallion, No Exceptions.

-- 5. Horses are required to work over and through obstacles on a reasonably light contact without undue restraint or force. - 6.
+A lack of required tack, equipment, appointments or attire shall be grounds for elimination from the class. - 3.
+YOUTH May Not Show a Stallion, No Exceptions. - 4.
+Horses are required to work over and through obstacles on a reasonably light contact without undue restraint or force. - 5.
+Show management, when setting courses, should keep in mind that the idea is not to trap a horse, or eliminate it by making an obstacle too difficult.
+All courses and obstacles are to be constructed with safety in mind so as to eliminate any accidents.
+When the distances and spaces are measured between all obstacles, the inside base to inside base measurement of each obstacle considering the normal path of the horse, should be the measuring point.
+Enough space must be provided between obstacles for a horse to trot [at least 30 feet] and lope [at least 50 feet] for judges to evaluate these gaits. - 6.
 The judge must walk the course and has the right and duty to alter the course in any manner.
 The judge may remove or change any obstacle he/she deems unsafe or non-negotiable.
 If at any time a trail obstacle is deemed to be unsafe by the judge it shall be repaired or removed from the course.
 If it cannot be repaired and horses have completed the course, the score for that obstacle shall be deducted from all previous works for that class. - 7.
 Patterns will be posted at least one hour prior to start of class. - 8.
 Exhibitors will be allowed one course walk prior to the start of trail classes. (no horses will be allowed on trail course at this time.) - 9.
 Care in preparing the course should be exercised to prevent a direct advantage to either a small or large horse. - 10.
-Rail work is not required. - 11.
-Two or more horses may be entered by the same exhibitor. - 12.
-After enough horses have completed the course for the ribbons awarded, any horse with a major fault may be eliminated at the judge's discretion, without completing the course. - 13.
-Obvious unsoundness must be disqualified with no prize awarded. - 14.
-Show Management may decide to have either a Regular course or an Introductory course for either In Hand or Ridden or both depending on equipment at facility.
-The same horse and rider pair may not show in an introductory level Obstacle class and a regular class during the same Competition.
+Two or more horses may be entered by the same exhibitor. - 11.
+After enough horses have completed the course for the ribbons awarded, any horse with a major fault may be eliminated at the judge's discretion, without completing the course. - 12.
+Obvious unsoundness must be disqualified with no prize awarded. - 13.
+Braiding of the mane/forelock is permitted.